dtfalk/compellingPreaching/README.md

 ==========================================================================================
 cd compellingPreaching
 npm start
-(This command initiates the server, making the application accessible)
+(This command initiates the server by running "app.js")
 ==========================================================================================

 -----------------------------------------------------------------------------